PartMan7/PS-Client/README.md

 * `sendHTML (html: string, opts?: { name?: string, rank?: string, change?: boolean }): boolean` is an alias for [Room#sendHTML](#room-structure) and [User#sendHTML](#user-structure).
 * `replyHTML (html: string, opts?: { name?: string, rank?: string, change?: boolean }): boolean` is an alias for [Room#privateHTML](#room-structure) and [User#sendHTML](#user-structure).

+Note: A message can have `author` and `target` nullish if sent by the `&` account.
+Handle those accordingly!

 ### Room Structure
 Room is the class that represents a chatroom on the server.
 By default, the Client only spawns Room instances for rooms that the Bot is in.